 The Disability Research Laboratory at Mississippi State University is dedicated to advancing the scientific inquiry of physical activity, physical fitness, and health in people with disabilities, especially those with Down syndrome.

-Our goal is to create, disseminate, and apply scientific knowledge for enhancing meaningful physical activity participation and reducing health disparities in individuals with disabilities.
+Our goal is to create, disseminate, and apply scientific knowledge for enhancing meaningful physical activity participation and improving health in individuals with disabilities.
 Our research is interdisciplinary, and members of our laboratory pursue research in five main areas:

 This website includes information on our research team, collaborators, research projects, and publications.